CLSherrod/clsherrod.github.io/_posts/2008-10-28-my-prosperity-laptop.md

 date: 2008-10-28 02:35:12
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - Retirement
-permalink: "/my-prosperity-laptop/"
+permalink: /my-prosperity-laptop/
 ---
 Since most of my work is done on my laptop I have tricked it out as they would say.
 But I also decorate it.
 I put on what I want.